 The smaller and leaner you are, the more energy you store.
 Big, heaving companies burn masses of energy just to keep the doors open.
 They are lethargic and lack energy.
 If you think you’re working for or leading a company like that, hit the scales now and modify your appetite and what you think you need to eat to succeed.

-I spend a significant portion of my own time helping big companies focus their time and energy on increasing their output.
-In many cases, that provides them with tools to do more with less: to help them think small and focus on small tasks, then to do them over and over again, until they are exceptional at what they do.
-Masterful.
+I spend a significant portion of my own time helping big sales teams focus their time and energy on increasing their output through sales training programs.
+In many cases, that provides them with tools to do more with less: to help them think small and focus on the right tasks, then to do them over and over again, until they are exceptional at what they do.